 - The carburetor governs the engine speed via the throttle.
 Air/ fuel are mixed in the carburetor.
 The air/fuel mixture is adjustable.
-To take advantage of the engine's optimal output the setting must be correct. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburetor has three adjustment possibilities:
+To take advantage of the engine's optimal output the setting must be correct. - The satisfactory operation of a catalytic converter depends, among other factors, on the correct adjustment of the carburettor.
+Follow carefully the instructions below. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburetor has three adjustment possibilities:

 L = Low speed jet.
 H = High speed jet.